 Can shiatsu help sciatica?

-Yes it can!
-With shiatsu you don't just get a treatment on the day you get holistic support for your back and pain relief throughout the month.
-Going for a regular treatment that only gives you a couple of days relief afterwards is pointless because they are not getting to the root cause of what your sciatica is.
-There can be so many reasons why the nerves are trapped and causing you grief that only the knowledge of chinese medicine can work through piecing this information together and then creating a solution to help you resolve the problem permanently.
+Absolutely, it can!
+Shiatsu offers more than just a one-time treatment; it provides comprehensive support for your back and pain relief throughout the entire month.
+Opting for regular treatments that only offer a few days of relief is ineffective because they don't address the underlying cause of your sciatica.
+There are numerous reasons why nerves might be compressed and causing discomfort, and only the expertise of Chinese medicine can analyse this information and develop a solution to help you permanently resolve the issue.

 Sciatica is the name given to any sort of pain that is caused by irritation or compression of the sciatic nerve; which leads to inflammation and heat.
 The sciatic nerve is the longest nerve in your body.
 It runs from the back of your pelvis, through your buttocks, and all the way down both legs, ending at your feet.
 When something compresses or irritates the sciatic nerve, it can cause a pain that radiates out from your lower back and travels down your leg to your calf, or knee. nhs.co.uk/sciatica

 Chinese medicine and the meridians take this a step further and define two paths of sciatica - down the back middle of the leg (Bladder meridian) or down the side of your leg (Gallbladder meridian).
-Both have different causes which I'll look at later.
+Both have different causes which I'll look into today.

 Why can shiatsu help relieve sciatica?